fluffynuts/gulp-tasks/README.md

 Here's what you do:

 1. add this repo as a submodule of your repo, at the root level
-- copy start/\*.js to the root of your repo
+- copy `start/gulpfile.js` and `start/package.json` to the root of your repo
+- edit your new `package.json` to set the package name appropriately
+- if you know some gulp, you may augment tasks by creating new tasks in the `local-tasks` folder parallel to the `gulp-tasks` folder
-- override tasks by copying them to a new folder in parallel to the gulp-tasks folder, called override-tasks
+- override provided tasks by copying them to the `local-tasks` folder
   - edit them to your heart's content: you only have to edit the ones you want to change.
 - First time: run `npm install` to install required modules
 - Either: